SpectralCascade/plumbing_disaster/README.md

 # plumbing_disaster
 Very simplistic randomly-generated pipe fixing game I made a while ago with SDL 2.
+A build exists on [Itch.io](https://spectralcascade.itch.io/plumbing-disaster)

 # Pre-requisites
 All these components are listed on the [SDL website](https://www.libsdl.org/download-2.0.php)